sithid/codeyou-devops-aws-challenge3/README.md

 **Tasks for Students**:
 1. **Write the Dockerfile**: Please write a Dockerfile that meets the requirements.
 2. **Build and Run the Image**: Be sure you can build the image (`docker build -t custom-mysql .`) and run it (`docker run -d -p 3306:3306 custom-mysql`).
+3. **Check the Logs**: Use `docker logs` on the new container you built from your image to see if mysqld was successfully started up.
-3. **Verify Initialization** *optional*: You can use the `MySQL` extension (extension ID is "cweijan.vscode-mysql-client2") in VSCode to connect to the MySQL server and verify that the database and tables from the `init.sql` script are correctly set up.
+4. **Verify Initialization** *optional*: You can use the `MySQL` extension (extension ID is "cweijan.vscode-mysql-client2") in VSCode to connect to the MySQL server and verify that the database and tables from the `init.sql` script are correctly set up.
+    - The user will be root, the password is whatever you set for the envvar `MYSQL_PASSWORD`, and the database is also whatever you set for the envvar `MYSQL_DATABASE`
     - *optional* If you prefer doing things by command line then you can choose to install the mysql client in your terminal and connect to the container.
 This is left to your discretion to accomplish if you so choose.
 Message me after class if you need assistance with this.

 **Requirements**: